All about ankle pain and sprains

 Sprains and strains happen when too much force is applied to a muscle.
 Carrying out weight-bearing activities, physical activities beyond your ability, and failing to properly warm up before exercise can all increase the risk of damage.

-You can self-manage most sprains and strains by taking a PRICES approach (Protect, Rest, Ice, Compression, Elevation and Support) and avoiding HARM (Heat, Alcohol, Running, and Massage) in the first 48-72 hours after injury.
+You can self-manage most sprains and strains by taking a PRICES approach in the first 48-72 hours after injury (Protect, Rest, Ice, Compression, Elevation and Support) and avoiding HARM (Heat, Alcohol, Running, and Massage).

-- Protecting from further injury.
-Use a support sock or wear high-top footwear that supports the ankle.
+- Protect from further injury.
+Use a support sock or wear high-top footwear that supports the ankle

-- Resting the affected joint for 48-72 hours following the injury.
-Use crutches when walking may be necessary.
+- Rest the affected joint for 48-72 hours

-- Ice application on the injury site as soon as possible for 15-20 minutes every few hours, for up to three days.
-This will reduce blood flow to the damaged ligament, and limit any pain, inflammation and bruising.
+- Ice the injury site as soon as possible and for 15-20 minutes every few hours, for up to three days

-- Compressing the area with a bandage to limit swelling.
-Make sure the bandage isn’t too tight, you just want to apply mild pressure to the area.
+- Compress the area with a bandage to limit swelling, making sure the bandage isn’t too tight

-- Elevating your injury to help reduce any swelling.
+- Elevate your injury to help reduce any swelling

-- Heat from hot baths, saunas and heat packs for 72 hours.
-Heat stimulates blood flow which increases bruising and inflammation.
+Heat from hot baths, saunas and heat packs for 72 hours.

-- Massage for 72 hours as it could increase bleeding and swelling.
-Gentle massage after this period may be soothing.
+Massage for the first 72 hours, as it could increase bleeding and swelling